 READING

-Read More Bits and Bobs
+Read More Gin and Tonic

 As a kid, Heinz Oxtail Soup was one of my favourite things to eat.
 It’s been a long time since I’ve had it (it’s unavailable in the US) — and it probably wouldn’t taste nearly as good as I remember it anyway — but I have never forgotten that sense of comfort it provided.
 And so, feeling a bit nostalgic, I decided to have a go at making my own — a version more suited to my grown up self.
 It’s not the simplest or quickest of recipes as it needs to be made over a couple of days (hence weekend…